SAU 70 Transportation

 - Transportation will be provided to eligible students from a designated stop near their home to school, and from school to that stop.
 Tuition students will be allowed to ride only if the student is pre-registered and if there is room on the bus.
 Students will only be picked up and/or dropped off at their designated stop.

-- Bus stops in rural areas will be at least 500 feet apart.
+- Bus stops in rural areas may be at least 500 feet apart.

 - Inspected school vehicles driven by certified school bus drivers will be used for all regular pupil transportation routes.
 Where possible, inspected vehicles and certified drivers will also be used on field and athletic trips, and for special education requirements.
 In some cases, however, it may be necessary or prudent to use personal or rented vehicles on such trips; in such cases, the drivers of private or rented vehicles must present evidence of insurance.